 The wide-open roads of Australia are a gateway to the vast expanse of the country’s natural beauty.
 But as regional communities know all too well; this big country abounds with connectivity black spots.
-Solving geographic challenges facing telecommunications provides a roadmap not only for the development of smart communities in Australia, but for rural or regional communities all around the world.

 Rural and remote Australians have long struggled with access to high-quality mobile and internet services.
 Now, after the COVID-19 pandemic shows just how critical connectivity is for economic growth and social sustainability, there is a renewed need to address the digital divide for rural and remote communities.